Snazzy: Ritz-Carlton Melbourne Opening In 2023

 Want to take advantage of Marriott STARS benefits, including a space available room upgrade, complimentary breakfast, a hotel credit, and more?
 Contact Ford ([email protected]) for more details.
 He may even be able to help if you already have a stay booked.
 This is valid for paid stays at BVLGARI, EDITION, Ritz-Carlton, Ritz-Carlton Reserve, and St. Regis.

-A couple of months ago, I wrote about a hotel that’s in the pipeline that might just become one of Australia’s best city hotels.
-I wanted to provide an update on this, as the hotel has now started accepting reservations.
+Several months ago, I wrote about a hotel that’s in the pipeline that might just become one of Australia’s best city hotels.
+I wanted to provide an update on this, as the hotel has opened as of today.

 Basics of the new Ritz-Carlton Melbourne

-The Ritz-Carlton Melbourne is expected to open in “early 2023,” and as of now is accepting reservations as of May 1, 2023 (though I imagine that timeline has the potential to be moved forward).
-This will be Australia’s tallest hotel, and it also looks like it could be one of the country’s best city hotels.
+The Ritz-Carlton Melbourne has opened its doors as of March 23, 2023.
+This is now Australia’s tallest hotel, and it also looks like it could become one of the country’s best city hotels.
 The concept was first announced back in 2015, so this hotel has been a long time coming.

-The 257-room five-star hotel will be at the very top of an 80-story building on Lonsdale Street, so will feature great views of the city and Port Phillip Bay.
+The 257-room five-star hotel is at the very top of an 80-story building on Lonsdale Street, so features great views of the city and Port Phillip Bay.
 Guests staying at the hotel will be whisked up to the very top floor of the building, where the lobby is located, and then the rooms are below that (but the lowest room is on the 65th floor, so all rooms should have amazing views).

-The Ritz-Carlton Melbourne will feature a variety of amenities, including a 79th floor club lounge, a signature restaurant and lobby bar (details remain to be seen), a heated indoor infinity pool and deck, a spa, and a gym.
+The Ritz-Carlton Melbourne features a variety of amenities, including a 79th floor club lounge, a signature restaurant (Atria) and lobby bar (Cameo), a heated indoor infinity pool and deck, a spa, and a gym.

 I’m a sucker for hotels that are at the very top of skyscrapers.
 My first thought is that this hotel gives me Ritz-Carlton Hong Kong vibes (though the hotel isn’t quite as high up).
 I know some people don’t like having to take two elevators to get to their guest room, but in my opinion it’s a small price to pay for a lobby and rooms with amazing views.
 Admittedly Melbourne’s skyline isn’t quite as iconic as Hong Kong’s.